Green Beret · 30 Years Experience

 Signs and Symptoms of TBI After a Truck Crash

 Traumatic brain injury symptoms can appear immediately after a truck accident or develop gradually over hours, days, or even weeks.
-This delayed onset is one of the most dangerous aspects of TBI — victims may feel fine initially and decline medical evaluation, only to develop serious symptoms later.
+This delayed onset is one of the most dangerous aspects of TBI, victims may feel fine initially, only to develop serious symptoms later.
+That is why a medical evaluation right after any truck crash protects both your health and your claim, no matter how you feel at the scene.

 Immediate symptoms may include loss of consciousness (even briefly), confusion or disorientation, headache, nausea or vomiting, dizziness, blurred vision, ringing in the ears, and slurred speech.